You're a project's maintainer or member willing to use the Maintainers' Contract

-As a rule, you may have to abide to the Maintainers' Contract and pay for the use of the project's trademark when this use may let aerage people believe that there is a link between the project and your activity.
-For example you can't use the project's trademark as - a visible metatag, adword, or URL - a domain name pointing to similar goos or services as the project's - a hashtag made only of the project's trademark - an identity on social networks or repositories - a company's name - an hypertext link You also can't use the project's trademark on your business proposition or CV or advertisment or in any way that can be considered as business use.
+As a rule, you may have to abide to the Maintainers' Contract and pay for the use of the project's trademark when this use may let average people believe that there is a link between the project and your activity.
+For example you can't use the project's trademark as - a visible metatag, adword, or URL - a domain name pointing to similar goos or services as the project's - a hashtag made only of the project's trademark - an identity on social networks or repositories - a company's name - an hypertext link You also can't use the project's trademark on your business proposition or CV or advertisment or in any way that can be considered as commercial use.

 What are cost-free use of the trademark according to Maintainers's Contract ?